A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Proposed Approach

-Here, $W_{az}^{*}$ and $W_{zx}^*$ denote the weights learned during training and $\alpha$ is the regularization parameter.
-Note that these equations are similar to those used during training (item 2 and 3), with the differences that (1) The loss is now computed with respect to the single test example (2) Effect of the term dependent on primary loss has been zeroed out.
+Here, $W_{zx}^*$ denote the weights learned during training and $\beta$ is the regularization parameter.
+Note that these equations are similar to those used during training (Eq. \ref{eq:joint_training}), with the differences that (1) The loss is now computed with respect to the single test example (2) Effect of the term dependent on primary loss has been zeroed out.
 (3) A regularizer term has been added.
-In our experiments, we also experimented with early stopping instead of adding the norm based regularizer.
+In our experiments, we also experimented with \emph{early stopping}, after a fixed number of updates, instead of adding the norm based regularizer.

-Algorithm~\ref{algo:weight_update} describes our algorithm for weight update during test time, and Figure \ref{fig:loss_propagation} explains it pictorially.
-Once the new weights are obtained, they can be used in the forward propagation to obtain the desired value $\hat{y}$ on the primary task.
+Figure \ref{fig:loss_propagation} explains the weight update process pictorially.
+Once the new weights are obtained, they can be used in the forward propagation to obtain the desired value $\yh$ on the primary task.
+Algorithm~\ref{algo:weight_update} below describes the overall algorithm for weight update during test time.

+The proposal where the latent feature representation $z$ is changed directly, instead of weights $W_{zx}$ can be implemented in the same way.